gnosis/dx-services/README.md

   * For an example on how to use the CLI, check [dx-examples-liquidity-bots](https://github.com/gnosis/dx-examples-liquidity-bots)

 * **Liquidity Bots**
-  * Allows to launch bots watching certain token pairs with the goal or ensuring the market liquidity.
+  * Allows to launch bots watching certain token pairs with the goal of ensuring minimal market liquidity.
   * The bots will automatically participate in the auctions usign the provided configuration.
   * For documentation about the bots, and example on how to run your own bots,